luiswirth/bsc-thesis/src/matter/mesh.typ

   amat(G) = [g_(i j)]_(i,j=1)^(n times n)
 $

-This is called a Gram matrix or Gramian @hiptmair:numcse and is the discretization of a inner product of a linear space, given a basis.
+This is called a Gram matrix or Gramian and is the discretization of a inner product of a linear space, given a basis.
 This matrix doesn't represent a linear map, which would be a $(1,1)$-tensor, but instead a bilinear form, which is a $(0,2)$-tensor.